Leonid Brezhnev: 1906–1939: Origins

 Brezhnev did not stay in Moscow for long and left only two months later due to a housing shortage.
 Initially, he worked as a fitter at a plant in Zaporozhye.
-A year later, he enrolled in an evening program at the Arsenichev Institute of Metallurgy to study thermal engineering, while simultaneously working at the Dnieper Metallurgical Combine, which was one of the focal points of Soviet industrialization.
+A year later, he enrolled in an evening program to study thermal engineering, while simultaneously working at the Dnieper Metallurgical Combine.
 While still a student, Brezhnev was appointed as the director of the Workers’ Faculty in 1933.
 He graduated from the institute in 1935, but worked as an engineer for less than half a year before being drafted into the Red Army.
 During his one-year service, Brezhnev received military training in Chita and became a political commissar of a tank division.

 During Stalin's Great Purge, Brezhnev was one of many apparatchiks who exploited the resulting openings in the government and the party to advance rapidly in the regime's ranks.
-In 1936, he was appointed director of the Dniprodzerzhynsk Technical College and a year later he became deputy chairman of the Kamenskoye city soviet.
+In 1936, he was appointed director of the Dniprodzerzhynsk Technical College and a year later he became Deputy Chairman of the Kamenskoye City Soviet.
 In May 1938, he obtained a position in Dnepropetrovsk and met Nikita Khrushchev, who had just taken control of the Ukrainian Communist Party.
 This relationship would be decisive for Brezhnev's future career.
 In 1939, he was appointed propaganda secretary of the Dnipropetrovsk party committee.
 During this time, Brezhnev took the first steps toward building a network of supporters which came to be known as the "Dnipropetrovsk Mafia" that would greatly aid his rise to power.